 Our ability to recover fossil hydrocarbons from the earth has allowed our society to achieve great technological advances.
-However, with a global annual production of liquid petroleum products of about 3 billion metric tons, it should come as no surprise that producing, transporting, processing, storing, using and disposing of organic chemicals have become a cause of great concern.
-Also, synthetic compounds like chlorinated solvents, freons, methyl t-butyl ether (MTBTE) and polychlorinated biphenyls (PCBs) have allowed us to produce products and perform industrial processes with greater efficiencies.
-These benefits have however come at a cost to our environment.
+However, with a global annual production of liquid petroleum products of about 3 billion metric tons, it should come as no surprise that producing, transporting, processing, storing, using, and disposing of organic chemicals have become causes of great concern.
+Also, synthetic compounds like chlorinated solvents, freons, methyl t-butyl ether (MTBTE), and polychlorinated biphenyls (PCBs) have allowed us to produce products and perform industrial processes with greater efficiencies.
+These benefits have, however, come at a cost to our environment.

 Even though the major source of organohalogens is due to direct input by man, they can also be produced naturally.
 The number of known naturally produced organohalogen has increased in the last decade and it’s as such becoming a cause of great concern.
 The vast majority of natural organohalogens are produced by marine organisms such as seaweeds, sponges, and corals.
 They produce these chemicals as defense mechanisms.

 Phenolic compounds are important raw materials and additives for a variety of industrial processes.
 They are used in laboratory processes, chemical industry, plastic processing and so many more.
 Phenolic compounds have drawn a lot of interest from environmental chemists because some of them have been found to exhibit endocrine-disrupting activities.